alcazar90/personal_website/content/about.md

 research and prototype language model applications for observatory operations.
 It was an incredible experience, working in the middle of the driest desert in the world, and close to the stars.

-Before my master's, I was part of a project born from a public policy initiative aimed at increasing financial inclusion in payment systems in Chile during 2 years.
-Initially a joint venture between public and private funds focused on offering m-POS payment systems to small and medium enterprises, I was part of the team that scaled operations to 90k merchants and USD $11M in revenue.
-My role spanned operations (transactions, data, payments), fraud risk (monitoring the payment network), and analytics until the innitiative consolidate as the <a href="https://www.compraqui.cl/landing" target="_blank">payment solutions of Banco Estado</a>.
+Before my master’s, I spent two years working on a public policy initiative aimed at expanding financial inclusion in Chile's payment systems.
+The project, initially a joint venture between public and private funds, focused on offering m-POS payment solutions to small and medium-sized enterprises.
+I was part of the team that scaled the operation to 90k merchants and USD $11M in revenue.
+My role spanned multiple areas, from managing operations (transactions, data, payments) to overseeing fraud risk (detecting fraudulent transactions and misuse of the service), as well as analytics.
+The initiative eventually became the <a href="https://www.compraqui.cl/landing" target="_blank">payment solutions subsidiary of Banco Estado</a>.

-I began my career in the macroeconomic statistics department at the <a href="https://www.bcentral.cl/en/web/banco-central/home" target="_blank">Central Bank of Chile</a>, where I spent 3 years focused on developing and tracking macroeconomic indicators for the local debt market using microdata, as well as other data projects.
+I began my career in the macroeconomic statistics department at the <a href="https://www.bcentral.cl/en/web/banco-central/home" target="_blank">Central Bank of Chile</a>, where I spent three years focused on developing and tracking macroeconomic indicators for the local debt market using microdata, as well as other data projects.

 A bit more about me: I contributed a chapter on digital literacy and computational thinking to the book <i><a href="https://blogs.harvard.edu/conectadosalsur/2019/12/14/ya-disponible-libro-inteligencia-artificial-y-bienestar-de-las-juventudes-en-america-latina/" target="_blank">Inteligencia Artificial y Bienestar de las Juventudes en América Latina (127-135)</a></i>.
 In my free time, I enjoy <a href="https://www.goodreads.com/alkzar90" target="_blank">reading sci-fi, non-fiction and novels</a>.
 I don’t know why, but I’ve never been able to rate a book I've read with less than 4 stars (of 5).